yeasy/learning_pickleball/appendix_en.md

 * **Around The Post**: ATP, the player hits the ball from outside of the court (left side or right side), and let the ball land into the opponent court around the net post (not above the net).
 * **Bert**: Similar as Erne, but to hit (usually volley) a ball by jumping over the Non-Volley Zone at the partner side.
 * **Dink**: Hit a ball to let it fall down to the opponent’s front court area, from our front court area.
+* **Drive**: By hitting the ball hard, let the ball fly quickly to the opponent's court.
+Usually hit from the mid court of back court.
 * **Drop**: Hit a ball to let it fall down to the opponent’s front court area, from our middle or back court area.
 * **Double-Bounce Rule**: The player serves the ball, the opponent must wait for the ball to bounce before returning the ball (first bounce), and the receiver must wait for the ball to bounce again before returning the ball (second bounce).
 * **Erne**: Hit (usually volley) a ball by jumping over the Non-Volley Zone to the side of it.